 - a.
 Youth will be selling ribbons and not animals for this sale. - b.
 Market animals eligible for the Ribbon Auction are: Swine, Meat Goats, Poultry, Sheep, Rabbits, and Market Beef.
-Each exhibitor will be in the ring ONE time selling ONE ribbon (which could represent multiple species that they have exhibited). - c.
+Each exhibitor will be in the ring ONE time selling ONE ribbon (which could represent multiple species that they have exhibited).
+Exceptions to this need to be approved by the Sale Superintendents before the sale. - c.
 Exhibitors may sell one (1) ribbon OR one (1) Market Beef animal. - d.
 Youth will be provided with a banner ribbon to give their buyer upon entering the ring. - e.
 To sell a ribbon, the exhibitors must have identified the animal and exhibited it at the fair, in the species they are selling.
 Showmanship ribbons will not be sold. - f.
 Buyers should write checks at the end of the entire Auction.
 Checks need made out to Cedar County Extension. - g.
-Checks will be issued to all youth following completion of sale data entry at the Extension Office. - h.
+Checks will be issued to all youth after proceeds from the sale are received at the Extension Office. - h.
 Deductions may be made for administrative fees. - i.
 Because this is a ribbon sale the animal is not changing ownership and still belongs to the youth.
 There will not be any animals allowed in the ring for any of the ribbon auctions. - j.
 The sale order will be determined the week of the fair.

-lowa State University Extension and Outreach does not discriminate on the basis of age, disability, ethnicity, gender identity, genetic information, marital status, national origin, pregnancy, race, religion, sex, sexual orientation, socioeconomic status, or status as a U.S. veteran.
+Iowa State University Extension and Outreach does not discriminate on the basis of age, disability, ethnicity, gender identity, genetic information, marital status, national origin, pregnancy, race, religion, sex, sexual orientation, socioeconomic status, or status as a U.S. veteran.
 (Not all prohibited bases apply to all programs.)
 Inquiries regarding non-discrimination policies may be directed to the Diversity Officer, 2150 Beardshear Hall, 515 Morrill Road, Ames, Iowa 50011, 515-294-1482, extdiversity@iastate.edu.
 All other inquiries may be directed to 800-262-3804.